MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 8. Enter a Remainder of Net Line Number.
 This should be the last line number with bank account information.

-*A deduction direct deposit account cannot be assigned as a Remainder of Net account.*
+    A deduction direct deposit account cannot be assigned as a Remainder of Netaccount.

 1. Choose Save.

-**Chapter 28: Payroll Direct Deposit routines**
+### Chapter 28: Payroll Direct Deposit routines

 Adding Payroll Direct Deposit to Payroll will require you to vary the typical Payroll process routine.
 In addition to building, calculating,